Tower of Babel and scattering

 They plant crops and find ore; Nephi’s bow provides food.

-The Lord warns Nephi to flee; he takes those who believe and founds a new city.
+The Lord warns Nephi to flee; he takes those who believe and founds the city of Nephi (2 Nephi 5).

 Promised land is kept from other nations; liberty and captivity cycles are taught.